tum-gis/erosbag/crates/erosbag/README.md

 # erosbag

-A Rust library for processing ROS2 bags.
+Library for processing ROS2 bags.

 > [!WARNING]
 > The library is at an early stage of development.